I have some questions

 I don’t have a tripod.
 Is this a problem?

-An interesting lens for photographing evenings amongst friends or kite-surfing competitions, of course.
-However, this is forbidden at Ocus because it doesn’t meet the high standards of real estate photography (except 360° assignments).
+This is certainly an interesting lens for photographing evenings with friends or kite-surfing competitions.
+However, we do not allow this lens at OCUS because it does not meet the high standards of real estate photography (except for 360° assignments).

 I use HDR, is that an advantage?

 We aren’t great advocates of HDR (very sharp contrasts, loss of realism).
-However, within the context of real estate photography, achieving high light for windows is essential; this technique can be used provided a realistic approach is achieved.
+However, within the context of real estate photography, achieving high light for windows is essential; this technique can be used, provided you adopt a realistic approach.

-I have a question which isn’t covered by these FAQs, so what do I do?
+I have a question that is not covered by these FAQs.
+What do I do next?